 What about cabins?

-Will my child be required to wear a mask at all times?
+Will my child be required to wear a mask?

-Does my child need to be tested before they arrive at camp?
+Does my child need to quarantine/be tested/vaccinated before they arrive at camp?

 My question wasn’t answered!
 How do I get more information?

 We continue working towards the safest way to bring your kids a rich camp experience.
 With the ever changing landscape of information, regulations, and access to COVID solutions, we acknowledge that we do not have all of the answers at this point.
 But, if there are any further questions you may have, please do not hesitate to reach out to us.
 The two best ways to contact Portage Lake is by calling our office at (231) 889-5911 or email us at email@example.com